Board of Directors

 Rod’s combination of legal and investigation skills allows him to bring a comprehensive approach to government and corporate management.

-Doug became a Board Member in December 2011.
+Doug became a Board Member in December 2011 and is Chair of the Audit, Finance & Risk Sub-Committee.
 Doug is currently Managing Partner of Mitchell Wilson, an accountancy practice specialising in business strategy, tax and superannuation, and financial planning.
 Doug has overseen the growth of Mitchell Wilson for two decades, where his knowledge and integrity have made him a trusted partner to business owners and entrepreneurs in industries as diverse as financial services, travel, media and transport.

 Hailing from the Apple Isle, Doug qualified as a Chartered Accountant while working at his first firm, and became a partner at Moore Robsons in Hobart at just aged thirty.
 He made the move to Melbourne in 1990, when his chapter of the Mitchell Wilson story began.